By Kelly Outram ,

-Timber, steel, and many other materials critical for construction projects have experienced skyrocketing increases in pricing.
-Whilst the root of the problem can be traced back to supply chain disruptions in materials and labour due to the COVID-19 pandemic, new challenges — including geopolitical risks such as the war in Ukraine — continue to crank up the pressure on pricing at a time when there is an increase in demand due to government-led infrastructure activity is further increasing demand for construction materials.
+Lumber, steel, and many other materials critical for construction projects have experienced skyrocketing increases in pricing.
+While the root of the problem was supply chain disruptions due to the COVID-19 pandemic, new challenges — including geopolitical risks — continue to put pressures on pricing.
+And an increase in government-led infrastructure activity is further increasing demand for construction materials.

 Rising fuel prices are putting even more pressure on contractors’ budgets.
 Not only has it become significantly more expensive to get materials to a construction site, but many pieces of essential heavy equipment — such as bulldozers, cranes, and backhoes — run on fuel.

-Labour shortages and increasing wage costs have been affecting the construction industry for a number of years.
+Labor shortages and increasing wage costs have been affecting the construction industry for a number of years.
 Given the broader economic pressures that exist, this challenge is unlikely to be resolved in the near future.
-Since wages can account for over 50% of the overall construction costs, the impact of labour pricing has an acute influence on the profitability of a project.
+Since wages can account for over 50% of the overall construction costs, the impact of labor pricing can have an acute influence on the profitability of a project.

 Since most contractors operate on slim margins, increased costs are impacting the bidding process.
 The steep recent price increases make it extremely difficult to estimate future costs, which may be several times the original estimates by the time work commences and more still by the time the job is completed.
 And delays in getting materials on site due to supply chain challenges often mean that the timeline for a project’s completion is often unclear.

-In most countries, the risk of inflation and delay through non-force majeure events are borne by contractors.
-In these situations, incorrectly pricing costs into a bid or having enough allowance for bottlenecks in supply can have catastrophic effects on budgets, particularly for contractors that operate via fixed price contracts.
+In most countries, the risk of inflation is borne by contractors.
+In these situations, incorrectly pricing costs into a bid can have catastrophic effects on their budgets, particularly for contractors that operate via fixed price contracts.
 This has led to an increasing number of construction companies getting into financial difficulties and even going out of business.